 You might like…

-- This Mediterranean dip with roasted peppers and aubergine
+- This Mediterranean dip with roasted peppers and aubergine.

-- These chocolate peanut butter bliss balls
+- Chocolate peanut butter bliss balls or chocolate oatmeal cookies.

-- Or these crispy miso roasted chickpeas
+- Or these crispy miso roasted chickpeas.

 Healthy Muesli Slices with Almonds